Grandparent and Great-grandparent Visitation

-Children often benefit greatly from contact with a wide circle of family members, including grandparents.
+Children often benefit greatly from contact with a wide circle of family members, including grandparents (the term grandparents used in this section includes great-grandparents).
 In most cases, however, parents have the right to make decisions about their children, and this includes whether the children will visit with their grandparents.

 In special circumstances, a grandparent may ask the court to grant visitation with a grandchild.

 When can grandparents* ask a court to order visitation?